 Importing the data

 Login to your dashboard, and click Site Settings in the left navigation.
 Then, click Imports.
 Click the green Import button at the top-right of the screen then select News Article as the import type.
-Add the name, which is just a name that is friendly for you.
+Add the name, which is just a name that is friendly to you.
 This is not shown to the public.
 You can also add an optional description.
 Then, click Create.

 You'll now see your import job ready to manage.
 Click the up arrow icon to the right of the job to upload your import sheet.
 Browse to select your sheet, and click Save.